 The “Civic City” gallery raises the question: Who actually “makes” the city?
 And: Who takes part in the important decision processes; who does not?
 It is particularly interesting to ask these questions in Frankfurt, as it has always been a city of the people and not of nobility.
 The city was and still is sustained through individual citizens as well as associations, foundations and societies.
 In the “Faces” section, the focus is on individual biographies.
 Some of them are looked at in more detail in the “Biographies”.
 The “Societies” section sheds light on the associations and societies that characterised the city in the past and still characterise it today.

 association boxes which present the history of various Frankfurt groups such as classic associations and citizen’s initiatives.

 Money is Frankfurt’s unique selling point: In the gallery “Money Town” in the first floor, visitors can discover the varied history of Frankfurt as a trade fair city of the empire and address the subject of the city as a European financial centre of today.
-“Empire of coins” focuses on funds and “Stories about money” on its notions.
-The “Financial centre” highlights persons and institutions, whilst trade cycles are the focus in “Up and down”.
+“Empire of Coins” focuses on funds and “Stories about Money” on its notions.
+The “Financial Center” highlights persons and institutions, whilst trade cycles are the focus in “Up and Down”.